ModelEarth/localsite/start/features.md

-## Cross-site Integration
+## Integration between Websites

-JavaScript methods for sharing functionality between widgets
+JavaScript for sharing sustainability projects between websites.

 **hashChangeEvent** - triggers independent widgets when the URL hash is changed both programmatically and by the user.